Prague Experience logoPrague tourist information & travel guide logo

 Tram stop: Hlavní nádraží.

-The second most important railway station in Prague is located just outside the city centre, Praha-Holešovice Station (Nádraží Praha-Holešovice).
+The second train station in Prague is Praha-Holešovice Railway Station (Nádraží Praha-Holešovice), located just outside the city centre.

 Metro station: Nádraží Holešovice - metro map (line C).